GenericMappingTools/gmt/doc/rst/source/sample1d.rst

 [or standard input] and interpolates the time-series or spatial profile at locations where the user needs the values.
-The user must provide the column number of the independent (monotonically increasing **or** decreasing) variable.
+The user must provide the column number of the independent (monotonically increasing **or** decreasing) variable, here called *time* (it may of course be any type of quantity).
 Equidistant or arbitrary sampling can be selected.
 All columns are resampled based on the new sampling interval.
 Several interpolation schemes are available.
 Extrapolation outside the range of the input data is not supported.